 Mr. Vaughan is Senior Managing Partner, Brookfield Asset Management and Chief Investment Officer for Brookfield in South America.
 He joined Brookfield in 2001 as part of the corporate development team and in that capacity he focused on restructurings, financing, acquisitions and divestitures.
 From 2010 to 2012, Mr. Vaughan was the Chief Operating Officer of Brookfield Renewable Energy Power.
 From 2012 to 2013, he was the Chief Investment Officer of Brookfield Brazil.
 In 2014 and 2015 he was the Chief Operating Officer of Brookfield Infrastructure Group.
-He holds a Chartered Accountant designation and is a graduate of Queens University.
+He holds a Chartered Professional Accountant designation and is a graduate of Queens University.
+Mr. Vaughan is a resident of Toronto, Ontario, Canada.